 Meet the Team

-Henri has been involved in youth work within the UK and overseas for the last 30 years.
-Henri has achieved Equine Assisted Qualified status and undertaken extensive training in trauma and attachment, recently completing Dyadic Developmental Practice, Psychotherapy.
-Henri is the Centre Lead and is in charge of the day to day running of the centre.
-She is the Centre’s Designated Safeguarding Lead and lead on SEN. When the opportunity can be found you will find Henri enjoying time with her dogs and horses.
+Henri set up Eaq Luccombe in 2017 and the Luccombe Hub in 2019.
+She has work with children and young people for over 35 years both within the UK and overseas.
+Henri is a qualified Equine Assisted Facilitator and the lead on Equine Assisted Learning and undertaken extensive training in trauma and attachment, recently completing Dyadic Developmental Practice.
+Henri is the Centre Lead and is in charge of the day to day running of The Centres and is supported by The SLT and The Governors.
+When the opportunity can be found, you will find Henri enjoying time with her family, dogs and horses.

 After 34 years in the army, interspersed with time spent as a defence consultant and as Director of Rugby and Activities at a local Public School, Marcus officially joins the team as our lead for logistic support, including Health and Safety, Risk Assessments, IT Manager, Fire Officer and maintenance lead.
 Marcus is married to Henri and has been part of the foundations of Luccombe Hub’s Development.
 Marcus is a Level 3 NVQ Assessor and is currently studying for a Level 3 qualification in Education and Training.
 Outside work, when time allows, he has a passionate interest in animals, rugby and refereeing, and has officiated at every level of services rugby over the last 6 years.